Ensembling neural nets

 A popular kind of noise layer which randomly zeroes out some coefficients in the net when training (and optionally while predicting.)
 A coarse resemblance to random forests etc is pretty immediate, and indeed you can just use those instead.
 Here, however, we are trying to average over strong learners, not weak learners.

 The key insight here is that dropout can be rationalized, apparently, as model averaging and thence as a kind of implicit probabilistic learning because in the limit it approaches a certain deep Gaussian process (Kingma, Salimans, and Welling 2015; Gal and Ghahramani 2016b, 2015).
-Leveraging this argument there are some papers that claim to approximate Bayesian inference by randomizing dropout (M. Kasim et al. 2019; M. F. Kasim et al. 2020).
+Leveraging this argument, some papers claim to approximate Bayesian inference by randomising dropout (M. Kasim et al. 2019; M. F. Kasim et al. 2020).

 3 Alternate model combinations